CSE-110-Group-13/cse110-sp24-group13/admin/meetings/06092024-final-sprint-retrospective.md

-# Sprint Review for Sprint starting 5/26
+# Sprint Retrospective for Sprint starting 5/26

 ## Date and Location
 [6/9 at 8 PM, Discord]